mosch/react-avatar-editor/README.md

 ### Accessing the resulting image

-The resulting image will have the same resolution as the original image, regardless of the editor's size.
+The resulting image will have the same resolution as the original image, for that you can use `getImage`, regardless of the editor's size.
 If you want the image sized in the dimensions of the canvas you can use `getImageScaledToCanvas`.

 ```javascript